owncast/owncast.github.io/content/releases/owncast-0.0.6.md

 1. Change to the `0.0.6` branch.
 1. `go run main.go pkged.go`

+## Configuration migration

+The first time you run the 0.0.6 branch it will migrate your `config.yaml` file to the new configuration store.
+In testing you should verify this migration is accurate.
+It will move your config file to the backup directory.

 ## Things to test

 1. Change video settings and make sure they take effect.
 Add, delete, change stream output variants.